homeputers/ebal/README.md

 ./yii migrate
 ```

-This will create the required tables such as the `user` table.
+This will create the required tables such as the `user`, `member`, and `group`
+tables as well as the join table for member assignments.